edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

 .. code-block:: bash

+  $ npx create-next-app@latest
     ✔ Would you like to use TypeScript?
 Yes
     ✔ Would you like to use ESLint?
 Yes
     ✔ Would you like to use Tailwind CSS?
 Yes
     ✔ Would you like to use src/ directory?
 No
     ✔ Would you like to use App Router? (recommended) Yes ✔ Would you like to customize the default import alias (@/*) Yes

 The scaffolding tool will create a simple Next.js app and install its dependencies.
 Once it's done, you can navigate to the app's directory and